 If a pandemic or other public health crisis were to affect our markets, or our tenants specifically, such as the major breakout of the coronavirus (COVID-19) in the United States or specifically in the locations where our tenants operate, the businesses of our tenants could be adversely affected.
-Such a crisis could diminish the public trust in healthcare facilities, especially facilities that fail to accurately or timely diagnose, or other facilities such as those where our tenants that are treating, have treated or otherwise have residents affected by these contagious diseases.
-If any of those residents or staff contracted such a contagious disease at one of our facilities, other residents or prospective residents might decline to use such facilities.
+There have been numerous examples of outbreaks at similar senior housing health care facilities.
+Such incidents have diminished the public trust in healthcare facilities, especially facilities that fail to accurately or timely diagnose, or other facilities such as those where our tenants that are treating, have treated or otherwise have residents affected by these contagious diseases.
+If there is an outbreak at any of our facilities, residents or prospective residents might decline to use such facilities.
 Any of our tenants' infectious disease plans or polices may not prevent the spread of these diseases to their residents, many of which are already elderly or otherwise medically compromised.
-Further, a pandemic might adversely impact our tenants' businesses by causing a temporary shutdown of one or more facilities or diversion of residents, by disrupting or delaying production and delivery of materials and products in the supply chain or by causing staffing shortages in one or more facilities.
-The potential impact of a pandemic, epidemic or outbreak of a contagious disease, including COVID-19, with respect to our tenants or our facilities is difficult to predict and could have a material adverse impact on the operations of our tenants and, in turn, our revenues, business and results of operations and the value of our stock.
+Further, a pandemic might adversely impact our tenants' businesses by causing a temporary shutdown of one or more facilities.
+The potential impact of a pandemic, epidemic or outbreak of a contagious disease, including COVID-19, with respect to our tenants or ur facilities is difficult to predict and could have a material adverse impact on the operations of our tenants of our tenants of our stock.
+The COVID-19 pandemic has already impacted some of our tenants negatively.
+See Note 3 to the accompanying Notes to Consolidated Financial Statements for further information.